 Tip #2: Make your stencils shine with the right materials

-- Stencil brushes: This is the most important of the supplies because they’ll help control pigment.
-Stencil brushes are commonly flat-tipped (all one length) and domed brushes (slightly tapered near the ends).
+Stencil brushes: This is the most important of the supplies because stencil brushes help control pigment.
+These brushes are commonly flat-tipped (all one length) or domed (slightly tapered near the ends).

 Tip #3: Placement is key